FuelLabs/fuel-docs/src/glossary.md

 The block height refers to the total number of blocks produced in a blockchain.

-## Block Id
+## Block ID

-A block id is a unique identifier for a particular block.
+A block ID is a unique identifier for a particular block.

 ## Bridge